Joliciel/GlobalEmbedObject-Template/README.md

 By selecting "Radio button" Link Mode will assign _ABCLinkMode_ = 1 and _ABCDllMode_=0 otherwise if "Radio button" Dll Mode is selected _ABCLinkMode_=0 and _ABCDllMode_=0

-This aspect for which it is important to take care of, is the project compiler symbol directives otherwise errors will appear.
+This aspect for which it is important to take care of, is the project compiler symbol directives must be set otherwise errors will appear.

 However, it is important to read the tab notes regarding his usage.
 Actually, this may be applied to other areas that make changes to the Global Embed Area.
 One, if, for some reason, you need to delete an extension or a derive procedure or renaming the class instance, the need to save the app exit from the application solution and return to the session will prevent the IDE to crash.
-The reason for doing like so, if we are getting back right after doing the above changes, the Clarion IDE will crash, like I said by saving the app session and reloading it, the change will be made and shown correctly.
+The reason for doing like so, if we are getting back right after doing the above changes to the Global Embed aread, the Clarion IDE will crash, like I said by saving the app session and reloading it, the change will be made and shown correctly.

 Like said this template is taking care of the Project Compilier Symbol Settings.
 The only thing we need to know is what are the LINK and DLL symbols the parent class is using.
 The locations of these symbols are in the include files where the classes are declared.
 The folders where they are placed usually are in the Clarion\LibSrc\win and Clarion\Accessory\LibSrc\Win.
 Here in the below example, the file is located in the Clarion\LibSrc\win folder under ABASCII.INC file with the below header declaration.
-The symbol is an attribute of the class declaration here; the LINK attribute is _ABCLinkMode_ and the DLL attribute is _ABCDllMode_
+The symbol is an attribute of the class declaration here; the LINK attribute is _ABCLinkMode_ and the DLL attribute is _ABCDllMode_.

 Here's where we see these attributes in the ABASCII.INC file AsciiFileClass      CLASS,TYPE,MODULE('ABASCII.CLW'),LINK('ABASCII.CLW',_ABCLinkMode_),DLL(_ABCDllMode_)